almachelouche/middleman/content/email/AU/eNews/012/0-6 month.md

 color='darkblue'

   title = '''Are your brakes safe?''' copy = '''Brakes don’t last forever.
 And when they wear out, it can spell danger for your daily commute.
-Discover how to keep your brakes in top shape for longer, and how to tell if they’re no longer roadworthy.''' cta1_text = '''WATCH VIDEO''' cta1_url = '''https://www.youtube.com/watch?v=ZbiQXL4e5WQ''' cta1_link_name = '''brakes'''
+Discover how to keep your brakes in top shape for longer, and learn the warning signs of brakes needing attention.''' cta1_text = '''WATCH VIDEO''' cta1_url = '''https://www.youtube.com/watch?v=ZbiQXL4e5WQ''' cta1_link_name = '''brakes'''